How to Use Canada's SEDAR

 The company records search page provides many different options.
 Investors can search for specific companies, look into industry groups, search by filing date, or look for only certain documents.
 It's important to note that these document names differ greatly from their counterparts in the United States (SEC filings), but many of the same categorizations exist.

-Once a desired filing is found, investors must click to view the filing and agree to the terms and conditions before the Adobe Acrobat PDF file is opened.
-And finally, once opened, the file can be saved, searched, printed or shared using Adobe Acrobat's built in tools, if using the Adobe Acrobat Reader or other supported PDF readers.
+Once the desired filing is found, investors must click to view the filing and agree to the terms and conditions before the Adobe Acrobat PDF file is opened.
+And finally, once opened, the file can be saved, searched, printed or shared using Adobe Acrobat's built-in tools, if using the Adobe Acrobat Reader or other supported PDF readers.